mgburns/Key-Auth/README.md

-# WP-API Key Authentication Plugin
+# WordPress REST API Key Authentication Plugin

 Access your WordPress site's data through an easy-to-use HTTP REST API.

-**Important Note:** This is a community project, not an official REST API team project.
-Please note that this may have security and usability issues.
+This fork of the [WP API Key Authentication plugin](https://github.com/WP-API/Key-Authentication) adds several improvements to the original plugin.

 ## About